taolson/Admiran/doc/Compiler.md

 inferred type after typechecking.
 So in the future, the annotation field may be expanded and applied to other ast nodes, or replaced with something else.

-After this, `grammar.m` goes on to define `showS`, a faster way of appending strings by composing functions, then uses it to define various functions to pretty-print an `ast`.
+After this, `grammar` goes on to define `showS`, a faster way of appending strings by composing functions, then uses it to define various functions to pretty-print an `ast`.
 Then come common operations on `expr`s, `pat`s, `texpr`s, and `defn`s, Then we define two important map data types that are used frequently throughout the compiler: